Caroline Rose Hunt: Philanthropy

 In 1991, together with her sister Margaret, Hunt paid for the restoration of Hilltop, an 1810 building on the campus of Mary Baldwin College which is listed on the National Register of Historic Places.
 In 2013, she received the J. Erik Jonsson Award from the United Way of Metropolitan Dallas in thanks for a history of donations to United Way organizations.

-Hunt was also a donor to the National Museum of Women in the Arts, the Tiffany Circle of the American Red Cross, the conservative Heritage Foundation, and the James Madison Council of the Library of Congress.
+Hunt was also a donor to the National Museum of Women in the Arts, the Tiffany Circle of the American Red Cross, The Heritage Foundation, and the James Madison Council of the Library of Congress.
 She served on the board of trustees of the John F. Kennedy Center for the Performing Arts in Washington, D.C., for ten years.
 She also served as honorary chair of the Retina Foundation of the Southwest, a non-profit organization for research into macular degeneration — a condition from which Hunt herself suffered — and restoration of vision loss.
 Hunt donated to many other Dallas cultural and educational organizations.

 Personal life

 Hunt was married twice.
 Her first husband was Loyd Bowmer Sands, a pilot in the United States Navy.
-They had five children.
+They had five children; one of their grandchildren is the actress Hassie Harrison, who was married on their estate.

 After they divorced in 1973, she married a second time, to Buddy Schoellkopf.
 They later divorced.

-Hunt died on November 13, 2018 at the T. Boone Pickens Hospice and Palliative Care Center in Dallas, at the age of 95 from a stroke.
+Hunt died on November 13, 2018, at the T. Boone Pickens Hospice and Palliative Care Center in Dallas, at the age of 95 from a stroke.